 There are many components required to build a complete Internet of Things (IoT) solution.
-Each component plays a role from connecting a “thing” which generates data to building a front-end application for end users.
+Each component plays a role from connecting a “thing” that generates data to building a front-end application for end-users.
 The IoT solution could be as simple as a light switch at home, or a complex project in a factory with thousands of sensors in an assembly line.

 In this lesson, we’ll discuss the technology that we find in an IoT technology stack.
 We also discuss different architecture models that attempt to standardize IoT and we’ll talk a bit about the impact of IoT on our networks.